 Update from Wendy: My son Doug wrote this article when he was 14, based on our trip to Israel five years ago, but all of these experiences are still available today in 2023.

-When my mom took me to Israel last year—when I was 14—we did a lot of things that teenage boys would like.
+When my mom took me to Israel, we did a lot of things that teenage boys would like.
 We went sandboarding in the Negev Desert.
 We went four-wheeling through Mahktesh Ramon.
 We climbed all over tanks in the Golan Heights.
 We splashed through Hezekiah’s Tunnel below the City of David.
 We dug up artifacts with an archaeologist.
 But my mom wants me to tell you my three favorite things we did.
 So here they are.
 If your parents take you to Israel, these are three things you should not miss:

 Masada is a 2,000-year-old fortress that was occupied by Jews, then conquered by the Romans.
 In the morning, we went to the top and walked through it.
 Our guide, Joe Yudin, showed us everything.
 Here we are at a 3-D model of the fortress.